18F/standup-slack-bot/documentation/admin.md

 `@standup-bot enable updates`

-This will cause the bot to post a message in the channel for each new report after it's initial post.
+This will cause the bot to post a message in the channel for each new report after its initial post.
 To turn it back off, just disable updates:

 `@standup-bot disable updates`